 Conductive Education (CE) is based on the premise that people with motor disorders can learn to better control their movements.
-Recent research into neural plasticity has proven that the human brain is capable of learning and adapting even after substantial injury.
-CE therefore combines elements of both education and rehabilitation and employs a wide array of strategies that are based on current evidence and best practices:
+Recent research into neural plasticity has proven that the human brain is capable of learning and adapting even after a substantial injury.
+CE, therefore, combines elements of both education and rehabilitation and employs a wide array of strategies that are based on current evidence and best practices:

-- CE sessions at Stick ‘n’ Step are led by professionally trained practitioners, called conductors, whose main role is to instill in the children a sense of self-worth and confidence to achieve their full potential.
-Parents often comment on the conductors’ enthusiasm and positive outlook which motivates children to strive for independence in all that they do.
+- CE sessions at Stick ‘n’ Step are led by professionally trained practitioners, called conductors, whose main role is to instil in the children a sense of self-worth and confidence to achieve their full potential.
+Parents often comment on the conductors’ enthusiasm and positive outlook which motivates children to strive for independence in everything they do.

-- CE sessions always include physical exercises in lying, sitting and standing position.
+- CE sessions always include physical exercises in the lying, sitting and standing positions.
 We call these task series, as they are designed to help children find solutions to their movement difficulties.
-The tasks they practise are directly related to activities of daily living: the movements needed to lift a spoon to the mouth, to tie shoelaces, to get out of bed, to grasp a lego block or to take steps.
+The tasks they practise are directly related to activities of daily living: the movements needed to lift a spoon to the mouth, tie shoelaces, get out of bed, grasp a lego block or take steps.
 These movements are first perfected during the task series and then applied during real-life experiences.

 - CE sessions are delivered in a group setting, which acts as a powerful motivator: children learn from and inspire each other, and their learning is enhanced through positive interpersonal relationships.
 They gain so much from sharing their experiences with others who have similar strengths and difficulties.
 Parents also value the opportunity to spend time with other parents and not only share information but also provide each other with emotional support.